Our Mission In Space

 Dear Readers:

-We hope this second edition of Apogee will stir the imagination and add to the ongoing discussion about security challenges in space.
-To contribute to the conversation, please send your perspectives to Apogee at editor@apogee-magazine.com.
+We hope this third edition of Apogee will foster discussion about responsible uses of space.
+To contribute to the conversation, send your perspectives to Apogee at editor@apogee-magazine.com.

 Regards,